VeritasSoftware/LiveHealthChecks/README.md

 and uploads the generated Health Report to the **Server SignalR Hub**.

-The Hub generates sends a push notification to the connected clients,
+The Hub sends a web socket push notification to the connected clients,

 notifying them of the Health Report in real-time.